13 Best Fast-Food Burgers, According to Chefs

 Shake Shack's Smoke Shack Burger

-Executive chef David Standridge, who was awarded two Michelin stars with Joel Robuchon, and now heads up the award-winning Shipwright's Daughter in Mystic, CT., heads for his burger fix at Shake Shack.
+Executive chef David Standridge, who was awarded two Michelin stars with Joel Robuchon and now heads up the award-winning Shipwright's Daughter in Mystic, Conn., heads for his burger fix at Shake Shack.
 The chef told us, "No contest.
 It's the Smoke Shack Burger from Shake Shack.
 It's super bacon-y, and the potato bun just puts it over the top.
 Plus, you can get a side of Chicago-style hot dogs!"

 In-N-Out's Double Animal Style

 Chef Charles Withers, of C Salt on Cape Cod, is torn between two burgers (who isn't?).
-He loves Shake Shack's Smoke Shack burger, saying, "It has some heat and acidity from the cherry peppers, smoked bacon and American cheese.
+He loves Shake Shack's Smoke Shack burger, saying, "It has some heat and acidity from the cherry peppers, smoked bacon, and American cheese.
 It hits all the best notes of a delicious dish for me."
 However, he also loves In-N-Out, saying "The In-N-Out Double Animal Style comes in second…or tied for first."
 Try both and let us know what you think!

 Whataburger with Cheese, Bacon, and Jalapenos

 Tasty Burger's Cheeseburger

 Local chains rule with Chef Michael Serpa, of Atlántico, Select Oyster Bar, and Little Whale in Boston, who says, "My favorite fast food—well counter-service—burger here in Boston has got to be Tasty Burger.
 The patties are super flavorful without being too greasy and their ingredients always taste fresh."